The Five Aggregates

 - There’s another type of attention of how you consider something.
 You can consider it correctly or incorrectly.
 The Tibetan word literally means “take to mind,” how you take something to mind.
 So, you can take something that is non-static, changing from moment to moment, and you can take it correctly as non-static, or you can take it incorrectly as static, as if it never changes.

 We have these words “permanent” and “impermanent” in Buddhism that you have to understand correctly in context, because that can be very confusing.
 When we talk about permanent and impermanent in the Gelug sense, they’re not referring to the variable of lasting for a short time or lasting forever.
 That’s not what they are talking about.
 They are talking about, regardless of how long something lasts, does it change from moment to moment or does it not change?
 That’s what the terms are talking about.
 That’s why I use the words “static” and “nonstatic,” meaning changing or not changing.
 Things are changing from moment to moment.
-A mental continuum goes on forever, but it changes form moment to moment so it is impermanent in that sense.
+A mental continuum goes on forever, but it changes from moment to moment so it is impermanent in that sense.

 So, you can pay attention to your emotions, let’s say your unhappiness or depression as changing from moment to moment and eventually it’s going to come to an end.
 That’s a correct way of taking it to mind, the correct way of paying attention to it or considering it.
 The incorrect way of paying attention or considering it is that your unhappiness is going to last forever and never change.
 We feel, “Everything is horrible, it’ll never get better; I can’t deal with it.”
 That’s an incorrect way of considering what we feel.

 So, when we talk about the general, initial way of practicing the four close placements of mindfulness, we pay attention to our aggregates with four correct considerations and not with the four incorrect considerations.
-That means considering
+That means considering:

-- the body as unclean rather than clean
+- The body as unclean rather than clean

-- the feelings as suffering rather than happiness
+- The feelings as suffering rather than happiness

-- consciousness as nonstatic rather than static
+- Consciousness as nonstatic rather than static

-- the aggregates as a whole as lacking an impossible self, rather than as having an impossible self.
+- The aggregates as a whole as lacking an impossible self, rather than as having an impossible self.

-The advanced practice of the four close placements of mindfulness focus on
+The advanced practice of the four close placements of mindfulness focus on:

-- the body in terms of the four aspects of true suffering
+- The body in terms of the four aspects of true suffering

-- the feelings in terms of the four aspects of true origins of suffering
+- The feelings in terms of the four aspects of true origins of suffering

-- discriminating awareness, as representing distinguishing and the other affecting variables, in terms of the four aspects of true pathway minds.
+- Discriminating awareness, as representing distinguishing and the other affecting variables, in terms of the four aspects of true pathway minds.